OpenSourceEBike/Bafang_M500_M600/Hardware/README.md

 ##### m500 vs m600

 The m500 has, in fact, a motor unit that has a 250w rated stator.
 Whereas the m600 has a 500w rated stator.
-At the time of writing it's not 100% sure if the rotor also has significant changes between versions.
+At the time of writing it's not 100% sure if the rotor also has significant changes between versions, besides the axle difference noted below.
 In practice this means that the m500 WILL overheat quicker than the m600.
 For this reason it's adviced not to run the m500 above 18A.

 ## Gearing